rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 // Error: 'id' does not exist in type '{ name: string; }'
 ```

-You can even create a list of exact pathnames for given params.
+You can create a list of exact pathnames for given params.

 ```ts
 const params = [